fal-ai/dbt-fal/docs/anomaly-detection.md

 This is where our system needs some supervision.
 However, please note that this can also be automated for a fully unsupervised anomaly detection system, but requires more dedication.
 For our example, the extra work can't be justified, also it provides a visual insight to how the `eps` is selected.

-We need a curve with an elbow, or a knee, as the exact elbow, or knee, will be the `eps`.
-However, also we need the smallest value possible.
-Thus we have a constant, namely the `range_conts`, to create a range and bound the `dists` array.
-Here we have the first figure:
+To find the ideal `eps`, we first need to plot the distance between each consecutive data point.
+For our case, the distance between the points is the difference of number of daily positive Covid-19 cases between each time index.
+In this plot, we are looking for a curve with an elbow, or a knee, as the exact elbow point is the ideal `eps`.
+Also, we need the smallest value possible, which means that we need the curve in the smallest range posssible.
+To bound the range, we create a constant, namely the `range_conts`, for convenience, as the constant is a fraction of the maximum of the range of our data.
+We use this constant to bound our range now and also create our `eps` range in increments of it.
+We have to try values for `range_const` and find an elbow curve in our plot with the smallest constant value.
+Here we have the first figure, which has not been bounded yet:

 ![Plot of distances](distance_between_samples.jpg)